Parkerizing: Applying an anti-corrosion and lubricating phosphatized surface treatment

 It's a mixture of phosphoric acid (H3PO4) and nitric acid (HNO3), with manganese salts in solution.

-Note that a gel containing phosphoric acid is what is called naval jelly, a thick gel that can be applied to surfaces to remove rust.
+A gel containing phosphoric acid is what is called naval jelly, a thick gel that can be applied to surfaces to remove rust.
 Phosphoric acid is also a component of soft drinks leading to lowered bone density.
 It is also used in dentistry and orthodontics as an etching solution to clean and roughen enamel surfaces of teeth.
-I am not making this up, see the Wikipedia article.
+I am not making this up.

 The Brownells solution is used after being diluted with water in a 1:8 acid:water ratio.